 - Personal Lines of Credit

-- Student Loans (note that tax returns can be garnished to repay delinquent student loans)
+- Student Loans.
+Tax returns can be garnished to pay unpaid student loans

 - Some Home Improvement Loans